SICKAG/sick_safetyscanners-release/README.md

 Publishes a scan from the laserscanner

 `
-~/extended_laser_scan (type sick_safetyscanners/ExtendedLaserScanMsg)
+~/extended_laser_scan (type: sick_safetyscanners/ExtendedLaserScanMsg)
 `

-Extends the basic laser scan message by reflektor data and intrusion data.
+Extends the basic laser scan message by reflector data and intrusion data.

 `
+~/output_paths (type: sick_safetyscanners/OutputPathMsg)
+`

+Gives feedback of the current status of the output paths.

+`
 ~/raw_data (type: sick_safetyscanners/RawMicroScanDataMsg)
 `

-Publishes the raw data from the sensor as a ros message.
+Publishes the raw data from the sensor as a ROS message.

+### Advertised ROS Services

+`
+~/field_data
+`

+Returns all configured protective and warning fields for the sensor

 ### ROS parameters